 The High Court and the Cocktail Party from Hell: Can Social Media Improve Community Engagement with the Courts?

-Our understanding of the world around us is increasingly connected to the smartphone in our pocket.
-Twitter, Facebook and Instagram all deliver information to us in the gym or on the bus.
-Courts in Australia have often lamented the lack of understanding of their work and have begun to turn to social media as a potential means of becoming more responsive to the views of the wider community.
-But social media management is time consuming, especially if the Courts’ message is to be heard above the “hyper-din” of other simultaneous exchanges.
-The user-generated content also means that it can be unpredictable and active engagement by Courts with litigants also raises significant issues.
-Despite these risks, there has been little research done about the extent to which Courts’ engagement with social media will deliver any benefit.
-As a means of testing this idea in the “real world”, this chapter collects and examines the volume and content of Twitter commentary concerning a recent decision of the High Court of Australia to assess the depth and breadth of community discussion.
-It finds that as a platform for community engagement, Twitter would appear to be neither well used nor persuasive.
-In light of the potential costs and risks, further research is required before opening the Courts to this medium generally.
+Courts in Australia and overseas have been actively encouraged to use social media to connect with the community.
+Social media management is time consuming, especially if the courts’ message is to be heard above the “hyper din” of other simultaneous exchanges.
+The user-generated content also means that it can be unpredictable and active engagement by courts with litigants raises significant issues.
+Despite these risks, there has been little empirical research done about the extent to which courts’ engagement with social media will deliver any benefit.
+As a case study, this article examines the volume and content of Twitter commentary about two significant High Court matters in September and October 2014 to assess the depth and breadth of community engagement.
+It compares Twitter discussion of the High Court proceedings with contemporaneous Twitter events.
+It reveals that as a platform for community engagement with the courts, Twitter is neither well used nor persuasive.
+Further research with consumers of social media is required before opening more Australian courts to this medium.

 Suggested Citation: Suggested Citation